At what age should my child's first visit to Where Smiles Grow be?

 Our new patient coordinators will mail you a new patient packet with forms.
 If time doesn’t permit to mail them to you, you may download the forms off our website and complete them before you arrive for your appointment.
 For your child’s recall (check-up) appointment we ask you fill out a medical history update.
 You can find many of our forms here: Patient Forms

-We've received your question and will get back to you as soon as possible!
+We've received your message and will get back to you as soon as possible!
 In case of a dental emergency please call 518-785-3911.